 Since we know for certain that the historical record of Jesus is verified by secular, as well as Biblical texts, we must now consider what Jesus stated about Himself.
 Jesus claimed to be the True and Living God; presented to us in the body of a man.
 As we examine Jesus claims, we find that there is no mistake, no misunderstanding—what Jesus said; He believed Himself to be God.
 Then Jesus supported His claim to be God by doing things that only God could do: Heal the sick, make the blind see, cause the disabled to walk, heal the leper, cast out demons, and raise the dead.
 The people who observed Jesus said that He was without sin and that they believed that He is Jehovah/God, the Creator of the universe (Colossians 1:1, Hebrews 1:1, John 1:1).

-If this claim is true, and this book validates these facts; then God has proven His existence by empirical evidence.
+If this claim is true, and this essay validates these facts; then God has proven His existence by empirical evidence.

 According to the United States Library of Congress, we have just over 20,000 documents written by Abraham Lincoln, from 1833-1916.
 The documents that describe the life, death, and resurrection of Jesus Christ, which have survived time and decay, are 24,593.